The Most Vibrant Cities in Central Asia for Cultural Travelers

 Khiva UzAirways (Internal) Itchan Kala March - May

-Avoiding Common Cultural Faux Pas
+Avoiding Cultural Faux Pas

 The most frequent error is neglecting the "Tea Culture" protocol.
 In Uzbekistan and Tajikistan, pouring a full cup of tea is actually a sign that the host wants you to leave quickly.
 A half-filled cup (piala) signifies that they want you to stay and talk.
 Always accept tea with your right hand to show respect.